immersive environment (collaboration with Raghunath Khe)

 Red Gate Gallery, Vancouver, Canada

 The concept of a dystopia for this multi-genre cyberfeminist project was initially inspired by a philosophical teaching existing within the ancient Vedic school of thought, stating that a society where women feel markedly unsafe is one that is on the verge of collapse.
-The philosophy was poignantly in line with the Happening that I had been working on developing, focussed on the potential for collective cultural healing from the scars of the institutionalized degradation and objectification of women.
-The Happening taking the form of a ritual, existed as a nod to the archetype of the witch—a long running symbol of female oppression via the witch-hunts littered across our Colonial history.
-The decision of following the Happening with a DJ-led dance floor, was structured to facilitate a sense of alleviation from the burden presented during the ritual, through the channelling of a sort of dance rite evocative of our myriad tribal lineages, which existed as ancient cultural precursors to the modern day rave—where we have instinctually mirrored the ceremonious elements of dance rites before us (specifically, through the utilization of beat repetition to facilitate trance states and connection with the divine, as well as the expressions of physical power inherent in dance as a medium.)
-This modern interpretation, sound tracked with heavy drum beats and machinated noises, reflected a technospheric rendition of this ancient rite, serving as a triumphant enactment of a “dance on the grave of the patriarchy.”
-The space’s transformation into an immersive, dystopian installation, existed as a tongue-in-cheek, visual articulation for the symbolic death of this hegemony.
+The philosophy was poignantly in line with the Happening that I had been working on developing, focused on the potential for collective cultural healing from the scars of the institutionalized degradation and objectification of women.
+The Happening taking the form of a ritual, existed as a nod to the archetype of the witch (a long running symbol of female oppression and nod to the genocide of women under the guise of witch burnings).
+The decision of following the Happening with a DJ-led dance floor was structured to facilitate a sense of alleviation from the burden presented during the ritual, through the enactment of rave as hypnagogic dance rite, using beat repetition to facilitate trance states and connection with the divine.
+This modern interpretation, sound tracked with heavy drum beats and machinated noises, reflected a technospheric rendition of an ancient rite.

 – Jonathan Kew, “Dystopia Dreaming Apocalypse?
 Now Please!”
 (Discorder Magazine, January 2016)